accordproject/techdocs/docs/cicero-usage.md

 README.md
     A markdown file that describes the purpose and correct usage for the template

-data.json (optional)
+request.json (optional)
     A sample valid request transaction for the template

 sample.txt (optional)
-    A sample of DSL text that is valid for the template
+    A sample clause or contract text that is valid for the template

 grammar/template.tem
     The default template grammar for the template

 models/
-    A collection of Hyperledger Composer model files for the template.
+    A collection of Composer Concerto model files for the template.
 They define the Template Model and the Request and Response transactions.

 lib/